serverlessinc/containers/example-deno/README.md

 npm i -g serverless
 ```

 **AWS Credentials:** Properly configure your AWS credentials (via environment variables or AWS profiles) to allow SCF to provision and update AWS resources.
-These are required to use Serverless Container Framework.
+These are required to use the Serverless Container Framework.

 ## Configuration

-The root of the example contains a `serverless.containers.yml` file which defines the project configuration:
+At the root of the example, a `serverless.containers.yml` file defines the project configuration:

 ```yaml
 name: deno